-As Assistant Head Teacher for 6 years, Gurpreet was instrumental to the school's success in its last Ofsted inspection.
-Specific mention was given to her effectiveness in 'improving the school a great deal in all areas of its work' since its previous inspection.
+As Assistant Head Teacher for 6 years, Mrs Kaur was instrumental to the school's success in its last Ofsted inspection.
+Specific mention was given to the leadership's effectiveness in 'improving the school a great deal in all areas of its work' since its previous inspection.

-Gurpreet is passionate about teaching and learning and is constantly looking at ways to raise standards across the school.
+Mrs Kaur is passionate about teaching and learning and is constantly looking at ways to raise standards across the school.
 She believes it is up to us as educators to create a culture of high aspirations and expectations to bring out the best in all of our children.

 She is a firm believer that everyone should strive for excellence in academia as well as personal and spiritual development.
-As a member of the Sikh faith, Gurpreet feels that the school's unique virtues approach is what sets us apart from other schools.
+As a member of the Sikh faith, Mrs Kaur feels that the school's unique virtues approach is what sets us apart from other schools.

-"We are consciously developing in our children, the tools they need to make better choices for the greater good."
+"We are continuously developing in our children, the tools they need to make better choices for the greater good."

-Gurpreet has been with Nishkam Primary School since the very beginning of its journey and has watched the school go from strength to strength.
+Mrs Kaur has been with Nishkam Primary School since the very beginning of its journey and has watched the school go from strength to strength.
 She has built strong links with the community and is well known by children and families.
-She realises the school's potential to develop even further and looks forward to working with you all in partnership to achieve wonderful things for our children.
+She realises the school's potential to develop even further and looks forward to working in partnership with you to support our children to thrive academically, socially and spiritually.